 In your neighbourhood

-Your local council will have a wide range of professional support services, including those in your neighbourhood.
+Your local council will have a range of professional support services for your neighbourhood.
 The services may range from food relief and emergency pet food for people isolating, to mental health and family support.
-Head along to your local government’s website and search for coronavirus support.
+Visit your local government’s website and search for COVID-19 support.

 Remember, support is out there in many different ways and through a range of organisations.
 If you are struggling to find the support you need, please contact your Unison Place Manager.
 We are here to help.